-Throughout the summer, University of Minnesota leaders have been developing in-depth protocols for Fall 2020.
+University of Minnesota leaders continue to develop in-depth protocols for Spring 2021.

-Extensive plans were in place for what the semester would require, including a carefully scheduled move-in to on-campus housing; consideration of how classes could be taught and precautions necessary to do so; dedicated isolation and quarantine space for those with housing contracts; instructions for on- and off-campus students, faculty, and staff if they become sick or test positive for COVID-19; a comprehensive testing process that follows Minnesota Department of Health (MDH) guidelines; and many other public health and medically-recommended adjustments.
+Extensive plans have been in place as we continue to #ProtectTheNest.
+These plans include a carefully scheduled move-in to on-campus housing; consideration of how classes will be taught and the precautions necessary to do so; dedicated isolation and quarantine space for those with housing contracts; instructions for on- and off-campus students, faculty and staff if they become sick or test positive for COVID-19; a comprehensive testing process that follows Minnesota Department of Health (MDH) guidelines; and many other public health and medically-recommended adjustments.

 We developed these plans relying on key guiding principles: